Ground State Properties of the Diluted Sherrington-Kirkpatrick Spin Glass

-The Sherrington-Kirkpatrick model (SK)~\citep{Sherrington75} was devised as the mean-field limit of finite-dimensional Ising spin glasses, first introduced by Edwards and Anderson (EA)~\citep{Edwards75}, to describe the unusual phenomenology~\citep{F+H} of disorder in the interaction between classical dipolar magnets in certain materials.
-Despite the dramatic simplification that such a limit entails, i.e., replacing the lattice with a dense network of bonds between all mutual pairs of spins, SK proved so intricate that it took several years and a herculean effort by Parisi to reveal its full structure, referred to as replica symmetry breaking (RSB)~\citep{Parisi79,Parisi80,MPV}.
-RSB was verified rigorously only thirty years later~\citep{Talagrand03}.
-Over the years, the importance of these Ising spin glass models has significantly increased as a most concise conceptualization of systems with disorder and frustration, and the complex structure and dynamics that emerges~\citep{MPV,Stein13}.
-Far beyond its origins in materials science, SK has inspired notions of learning in neural networks and artificial intelligence~\citep{Hopfield82}, actual neurons~\citep{Schneidman06}, facilitated optimization of hard combinatorial problems in operations research and engineering~\citep{MPV,MPZ,Mezard06,Boettcher19}, elucidated the nature of energy landscapes~\citep{Wales03}, made connections to biological evolution~\citep{Kauffman1989}, social dynamics~\citep{Axelrod1997}, etc. Ironically, in most of these applications, the unstructured mean-field version of a glass, such as SK, is far more realistic than the lattice geometry of EA.
-Thus, extending RSB to glassy systems on sparse networks, i.e., random graphs~\citep{Bollobas} of finite average or fixed degree (``Bethe lattices'', BL), constituted another major breakthrough~\citep{mezard:01}.
-More recently, the one-dimensional long-range model~\citep{Kotliar83} has gained popularity in numerical studies~\citep{Katzgraber03,Boettcher07b,Katzgraber2009,Aspelmeier16} for the ability to interpolate between SK and the EA (but on a \emph{1d}-ring geometry) based on the range of interactions.
-That model has effective upper and lower dimensions, but all results obtained are numerical.
+The Sherrington-Kirkpatrick model (SK) \citep{Sherrington75} was devised as the mean-field limit of finite-dimensional Ising spin glasses, first introduced by Edwards and Anderson (EA) \citep{Edwards75}, to describe the unusual phenomenology \citep{F+H} of disorder in the interaction between classical dipolar magnets in certain materials.
+Despite the dramatic simplification that such a limit entails, i.e., replacing the lattice with a dense network of bonds between all mutual pairs of spins, SK proved so intricate that it took several years and a herculean effort by Parisi to reveal its full structure, referred to as replica symmetry breaking (RSB) \citep{Parisi79,Parisi80,MPV}.
+RSB was verified rigorously only thirty years later \citep{Talagrand03,Panchenko12}.
+Over the years, the importance of these Ising spin glass models has significantly increased as a most concise conceptualization of systems with disorder and frustration, and the complex structure and dynamics that emerges \citep{MPV,Stein13}.
+Far beyond its origins in materials science, SK has inspired notions of learning in neural networks and artificial intelligence \citep{Hopfield82}, actual neurons \citep{Schneidman06}, facilitated optimization of hard combinatorial problems in operations research and engineering \citep{MPV,MPZ,Mezard06,Boettcher19}, elucidated the nature of energy landscapes \citep{Wales03}, made connections to biological evolution \citep{Kauffman1989}, social dynamics \citep{Axelrod1997}, etc. Ironically, in most of these applications, the unstructured mean-field version of a glass, such as SK, is far more realistic than the lattice geometry of EA.
+Moreover, many of these problems, like optimization and learning, concern the low-temperature limit, instead of the physically pertinent phase transition at some finite critical temperature $T_{c}$: As long as $T_{c}>0$, a glassy phase exists at $T\to0$.
+In fact, in mean-field there is an entire critical line extending from $T_{c}$ to $T=0$ \citep{Nishimori01}.
+Notably, $T=0$ is its own fixed point \citep{Oppermann07} in the renormalization group sense \citep{Pathria}, with its own set of scaling relations, yet to be completed \citep{Bouchaud03,Boettcher05d,Parisi08,BoFa11,LevySK}, connecting domain-wall excitations, ground-state energy fluctuations, and finite-size corrections.